TonicArtos/StickyGridHeaders/README.md

 ## Roadmap

-Version 1.0 has been released.
-You can check out the `1.0` tag on the `stable` branch to get this release, or simply check out `stable` to track the stable releases.
+Version 1.0 has been released!
+The release is tagged as `1.0` and this and all future releases can be cleanly tracked on the `stable` branch.

 Development on `master` will now focus on bringing the headers into the view hierarchy and resolving dpad navigation issues.